-In addition to reaching out to a wider audience; subtitling your advertisements also helps when you repurpose your commercials for social media.
+In addition to reaching out to a wider audience; subtitling your advertisements can also help when you repurpose your commercials for social media.
 While ads are played on social media like Facebook or Instagram, often they are muted.
-When users interact with the commercials in social media, they do not have audio to give the context.
-Subtitling the adverts engages your users, which in turn increases the impact of your advertisements.
+When users interact with the commercials in social media, they do not have audio to deliver the context.
+Subtitling your advertisement engages your users, which in turn increases the impact of your advertisement.
 So, subtitles are not only important for your broadcast TV, but it is all the more important when you repurpose your ads for social media.

 Digital Nirvana, leading global provider of media solutions, has entered into a partnership with Clearcast to provide subtitles for commercials in the UK market.
 The service is offered through an easy-to-use online portal called subtitle-now.com.
 The advertisers can upload their videos and get them subtitled quickly through this portal.

 Clearcast is the UK’s sole television clearance house that looks at about 61,000 TV commercials a year.
-Being able to upload commercials online and have subtitling done in minutes is going to be a big benefit for advertising agencies as it speeds up the process, and would reduce the barrier that is holding back subtitling in the UK.
+Being able to upload commercials online and have subtitling done in minutes is going to be a big benefit for the UK advertising agencies as it speeds up the process, and would also reduce the barrier that is holding back advertisement subtitling in the UK.